-The other famous squeaky-voiced cartoon chipmunks Chip 'n Dale are characters from the Classic Disney Shorts comprised of two mischievous chipmunks, the sensible (albeit more neurotic) Chip and his clumsy idiot friend Dale.
+The other famous squeaky-voiced cartoon chipmunks Chip 'n Dale are characters from the Classic Disney Shorts comprised of two mischievous chipmunks, the sensible (albeit more neurotic) Chip and his clumsy idiot best friend Dale.

 Their name is probably a pun on the famous 18th-century furniture style, and not a reference to the Chippendales Dancers, whom they predate by many, many years.